ShaharNaveh/ShaharNaveh.github.io/content/_index.md

 ---
 title: Shahar Naveh
 ---

-## Hey:)
+## Hey, I'm Shahar 👋
-I am Shahar Naveh, a Dev(Sec)Ops with a passion for continuous learning and sharing knowledge through my blog.
+I'm a Dev(Sec)Ops with a passion for continuous learning and sharing knowledge through my blog.
 My expertise lies in various fields of software engineering, including CI/CD, Git, and more.

 ## Explore